 This podcast is known to be the godfather of all true crime podcasts available in the digital world.
 In Serial, journalist Sarah Keong brings to light a new murder story in every season.
 Here, with every different murder mystery, she allows listeners to embark on a journey of exploration and investigation of the crime.

-Sarah uses her singular style to keep the public interested and hooked to the long audio stories.
-Every week, the podcast airs and provides plots with “bad boy” and “good boy” fantasies.
+Sarah’s singular style keeps the public interested and hooked to the long audio stories.
+The podcast airs weekly and provides plots with “bad boy” and “good boy” fantasies.

 Best Episode: The best episode of the Serial podcast is The Alibi.
 The plot is based in 1999 in Baltimore, where a famous high-school senior goes missing.
 Concerning Hae Min Lee’s disappearance, the detectives on the case arrested her ex-boyfriend and booked murder charges.